Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

-The number of n.c. variables appearing in $P_{i,I} \in \F[Z]\angle X$ is bounded by $|I|<s$.
+The number of n.c. linear forms appearing in $P_{i,I} \in \F[Z]\angle X$ is bounded by $|I|<s$.
+This is because the linear forms that appear with indices other than those in \( I \) are treated as commutative.
+Consequently, the number of non-commutative linear forms in \( P_{i,I} \in \mathbb{F}[Z] \langle X \rangle \) is bounded by \( |I| < s \).
 We refer to this as the n.c. degree of the polynomial $P_{i,I}$.
 Since this degree is small, $P_{i,I}$ can be converted into a commutative polynomial while preserving its non-zeroness.
 Let $P^{(c)}_{i,I}$ denote the commutative polynomial obtained from $P_{i,I}$ and define $g_I=\sum_{i\in[s]}P^{(c)}_{i,I}$.
 To keep all guesses of the set $I$ distinct, additional commutative variables $\xi=\{\xi_1,\xi_2,\cdots,\xi_{k+1}\}$ are introduced in \cite{AJMR19}.
 The transformed commutative polynomial obtained in \cite{AJMR19} is given by:

 where $\xi'_I=\xi^{\ell_1-1}_1.\xi^{\ell_2-\ell_1-1}_2\cdots\xi^{D-\ell_k}_{k+1}$ with $I=\{\ell_1,\ell_2,\cdots,\ell_k\}$.
 The degree of the monomial $\xi'_I$ is $D-|I|$.

 By Lemma 6.2 in \cite{AJMR19}, there exists a set of indices $I \subseteq [D]$, $|I| < s$, such that $g_I\neq 0$ implying $g^{\star}\neq 0$.
 Replacing $\xi'_I$ with $\xi_I=\xi^{\ell_1}_1.\xi^{\ell_2-\ell_1}_2\cdots\xi^{D_1-\ell_k}_{k+1}$ in $g^{\star}$ retains the non-zeroness of $g^{\star}$ while the degree of $\xi_I$ becomes $D$.